Atari VCS (2021 console): Pre-release

 Early backers reviews were mixed.
 GameRevolution praised the console's "thankfully" small size, but also stated that its design "still remains subdued enough to match the style of modern consoles".
 It also found that the Classic Controller "lacks in utility", due to the lack of modern games that can be played with it.
 Video Games Chronicle criticized the console's architecture, saying that it does not give Microsoft or Sony "anything to worry about".
 Due to the strong competition and Atari's conflicted history, CNET concluded that the console has an "identity crisis".
 Although with this criticism, Tom's Guide stated that Atari VCS "may be not as good as a next-gen console, but buying one is lot easier than working out where to buy a PS5."

-Post launch
+Post-launch

-IGN awarded the system a 5/10 saying "The Atari VCS tries to do some interesting things but ultimately fails as a console and a PC alternative."
-While CGMagazine gave the console a generally favorable review, especially to retro lovers, but outlined that "its price point is just a bit too high to recommend."
+IGN awarded the system a 5/10, saying: "The Atari VCS tries to do some interesting things but ultimately fails as a console and a PC alternative."
+CGMagazine gave the console a generally favorable review, especially to retro lovers, but outlined that "its price point is just a bit too high to recommend."